Here are some quick and easy ways to thicken your mashed potatoes. Even if they started out a bit runny!

 Taking all these extra steps to fix runny mashed potatoes can be quite time-consuming, especially when you’re hungry!

 - Use the right potatoes!
-For the best mashed potatoes that have the right texture, use Yukon gold or Russet potatoes.
+For the best texture, use Yukon gold or Russet potatoes.

 - Start with cold water!
 When cooking your potatoes, start with cold water instead of placing them directly in boiling water.
 This will help them to cook more evenly.